ministryofjustice/security-guidance/README.md

 where it is protected (encrypted) using the [`git-crypt`](https://github.com/AGWA/git-crypt) tools.
 The tools are [approved for use by the MoJ](https://ministryofjustice.github.io/security-guidance/secrets-management/#application--infrastructure-secrets).

+Use of [`git-crypt`](https://github.com/AGWA/git-crypt) is normally for repositories with only a small number of encrypted files;
+the majority of files in the repository are plain text.
+For this MoJ security-guidance repository, it is expected that encrypted files will be exceptional, rather than a common or frequent occurrence.
+As a working measure,
+the number of encrypted source files should not exceed 1% of the number of source files in the repository.
+If the 1% value is exceeded,
+the use of [`git-crypt`](https://github.com/AGWA/git-crypt) will be reviewed.

 You do not need to have [`git-crypt`](https://github.com/AGWA/git-crypt) available to work with the majority